-Within our school we provide a quality environment where our teachers are skilled at adapting teaching to meet the diverse range of needs in each class.
+Once a child's needs have been identified, the SENCo will work alongside parents and staff to create a fully inclusive provision for your child.
+Within our school we consistently provide a quality environment where our teachers are skilled at adapting teaching to meet the diverse range of needs in each class.
 Daily planning takes into account individual student's needs and any personalised learning requirements.
 Differentiation is approached in a range of ways to support access and ensure that all students can experience success and challenge in their learning.
 Grouping arrangements are organised flexibly with opportunities for both ability and mixed setting to maximise learning opportunities for all.
-Additional adults are used flexibly to help groups and individual students with a long term goal of developing independent learning skills.
-Monitoring takes place to avoid students becoming over reliant and dependent on this adult support.
+Additional adults are used flexibly to help groups and individual students with a long-term goal of developing independent learning skills and to close the gap between your child and their peers.
+The monitoring of children's progress takes place regularly to avoid students becoming over reliant and dependent on this adult support.
+Children are set termly targets.
+In order to help children to achieve their targets, we outline the provision that they will receive.
+Provision varies between the following; differentiated learning, differentiated use of resources, the use of resources from outside agencies, deployment of support staff within class, deployment of support staff within out of class interventions and small group support.
 Pupils are provided with a range of supporting resources to guide their learning and to encourage independence.
 Working in partnership with parents has a role in target setting and regular parent meetings are held to help support progress.